CompClimate/extremeWaterLeverForecastingHwy37/README.md

 # extremeWaterLeverForecastingHwy37

-This is the repository for the paper, "Forecasting Coastal Water Level Extremes from Past Observations with Explainable AI" Primary Author: Avery Wood
+This is the repository for the paper, "Forecasting Coastal Water Level Extremes from Past Observations with Explainable AI".

+Primary Author: Avery Wood
 Secondary Authors: Maike Sonnewald, John largier